klippa-app/pdfium-cli/README.md

-  merge       Merge multiple PDFs into a single PDF render      Render a PDF into images text        Get the text of a PDF thumbnails  Extract the attachments of a PDF
+  merge       Merge multiple PDFs into a single PDF render      Render a PDF into images text        Get the text of a PDF thumbnails  Extract the thumbnails of a PDF

 Flags: